expensne/slides-clean-code-python/.github/README.md

 ---

-# Linter: flake8

-`flake8` checks code against PEP 8 style guide and other coding standards.

-- Syntax errors
-- Style guide violatoion
-- Logical erros (e.g. unused variables)
-- Code complexity

----

 # Formatter

-Formatters
 - Automatically format code according to a predefined style guide
 - Improve readability and maintainability

 Examples:
+- `autopep8`
 - `black`
 - `isort` (import sorting)
-- `autopep8`

 ---

 # Ruff

-**Ruff** combines linters, formatters, and other code quality checks.
+Ruff combines linters, formatters, and other code quality checks.

 Such as `flake8`, `black`, `isort`, ...